joshwright04/music-ml/README.md

 This will allow the user to:

 * Train a new VAE model OR load an existing saved model
+    * The repo contains no saved models originally
+       * Saved baseline ml models can be found as .pkl files in the directory `saved_baseline_models`
-    * The repo contains no saved models originally.
-Once saved, they can be found as .h5 files in the directory `saved_vae_models`
+       * Saved vae models can be found as .h5 files in the directory `saved_vae_models`
 * Select genre and training epochs
 * Generate new songs
 * Extract generated features